 With this in mind, you should make a careful comparison with how much could be earned if you invested the difference in premiums into a safe, long-term investment where you could access your money regardless of whether or not you keep your life insurance coverage in force.

-If you have questions about how we might be able to assist you moving forward, please contact us.
+If you have questions about how we might be able to assist you in moving forward, please contact us.

 As we mentioned in the “other criteria” section, you need to look at other carriers.
 There are a lot of companies who sell ROP term insurance plans.
 We don’t expect you to examine each one.